Bimodular continuous attractor neural networks with static and moving stimuli: Moving Inputs

+The brain receives temporally dynamical inputs, and hence it is imperative to study the processing of moving stimuli in bimodular CANNs.
+In unimodular networks, a rich spectrum of behaviors is already observed \cite{ben1997traveling}.
+Following the previous section, we consider external inputs of moderate strengths.
+As an example, we consider the case that the network receives a static input 1 but a moving input 2 with constant speed (Fig. \ref{fg4}).
+Both inputs are applied to the network simultaneously from time $t\ge 0$ (input positions are indicated by light blue lines, Fig. \ref{fg4}).

+As Figs. \ref{fg4}(a) and \ref{fg4}(b) show, the responses in module 1 are oscillating around the input 1 position owing to the excitatory inter-modular couplings $\omega_{12}$ from module 2 to module 1.
+In Fig. \ref{fg4}(a), the responses of module 2 at position around $\pi$ are enhanced, resulting from the positive couplings $\omega_{21}$, whereas in Fig. \ref{fg4}(b), the $\omega_{21}$ is inhibitory, thus the responses of module 2 are inhibited around the position $\pi$.

-Figures \ref{fg4}(a)-\ref{fg4}(f) show that the static and moving stimuli can interact with each other via the couplings between two modules.
-In addition, the competition between the external inputs is apparent in module 1, while input 1 is direct and input 2 works via inter-modular couplings.
-In Figs. \ref{fg4}(b) and \ref{fg4}(e), the bump in module 1 follows the moving input 2 at regular intervals, giving rise to the oscillation patterns.
-In order to illustrate the competition, we present a relatively extreme situation, shown in Figs. \ref{fg4}(g)-\ref{fg4}(i).
+Figures \ref{fg4}(a)-\ref{fg4}(b) show that the static and moving stimuli can interact with each other via the couplings between two modules.
+However, the competition between the external inputs 1 and 2 is not obvious in module 1 since input 1 is direct and input 2 works via inter-modular couplings.
+In order to explore the competition, we present a relatively extreme situation, shown in Fig. \ref{fg4}(c).

-Figures \ref{fg4}(g)-\ref{fg4}(i) show the dynamics of the bimodular CANNs under a stronger excitatory inter-modular coupling ($\omega_{12}$) accompanied by a weaker inhibitory coupling ($\omega_{21}$), as shown in Fig. \ref{fg4}(g).
-The input amplitude of the static input is much stronger than that of the moving input.
-Now the dynamics of the network are totally different from that in Figs. \ref{fg4}(d) - \ref{fg4}(f).
-In Fig. \ref{fg4}(i), on account of the strong inhibitory couplings from module 1, the responses in module 2 around the position $\pi$ are almost fully suppressed.
+Figure \ref{fg4}(c) shows the dynamics of the bimodular CANNs under a stronger excitatory inter-modular coupling ($\omega_{12}$) accompanied by a weaker inhibitory coupling ($\omega_{21}$).
+The input magnitude of the static input is much stronger than that of the moving input.
+Now, the dynamics of the network is totally different from that in Fig. \ref{fg4}(b).
+In Fig. \ref{fg4}(c), on account of the strong inhibitory couplings from module 1, the responses in module 2 around the position $\pi$ are almost fully suppressed.
 Only after input 2 has moved away or before it arrives at the position $\pi$ can stable and strong responses be built in module 2.
 However, influenced by the strong attraction from module 2, the responses in module 1 can only sustain its static state when the responses in module 2 are inhibited.
-When the responses in module 2 are rebuilt, they again attract the responses in module 1, inducing the module 1 to track the moving $I_{2ext}$ instead of its own static input $I_{1ext}$.
+When the responses in module 2 are rebuilt, they again attract the responses in module 1, inducing module 1 to track the moving $I_{2ext}$ instead of its own static input $I_{1ext}$.